-The Office of Electricity’s (OE) mission of security and resilience is reflected in its five priorities.
+The Office of Electricity’s (OE) mission of security and resilience is reflected in its four priorities.

 North American Energy Resiliency Model (NAERM)